rscopes/rescope/readme.md

 # Caipi store

-Scalable, reduce-able & 'state' based store for (but not limited to) ReactJS
+Scalable, 'state' based for (but not limited to) ReactJS, with node EventEmitter api.

 ## What else ?

+- Redux alternative
 - ES6/7 class
 - Inherit node EventEmitter api